Ciudad Nezahualcóyotl: Cholos

 The former municipal president, Luis Sánchez, states that this kind of activity is waning and claims only two cholo groups are true active gangs.
 The rest are imitations of the lifestyle as a type of counterculture.
 He also states that no more than 500 youths belong to the gangs which have been identified by the authorities.
 Other sources state that this is not true and more than 100 groups operate in the city with many more members.

+Cultural and tourist centers

+Among the cultural centers that are within the municipality of Nezahualcóyotl, are: